-Tanja Bueltmann is Professor of History and holds a Chair in International History at the University of Strathclyde (Glasgow).
-She specialises in migration and diaspora history and her main research interest is in immigrant community life, especially ethnic associational culture.
-In her current research, Tanja also examines the role of associations in shaping EU citizens’ collective action in the context of Brexit.
+I am Professor of History and hold a Chair in International History at the University of Strathclyde (Glasgow).
+I specialise in migration and diaspora history and my main research interest is in immigrant community life, especially ethnic associational culture and immigrant collective action.
+This includes situating post-Brexit activism among EU citizens in the UK and British citizens in the EU in the historical context of immigrant associationalism.

 Select external funding

-Was Northumbria lead for the consortium project: ‘Transforming academic-policy engagement’; consortium partners include UCL, Cambridge, Manchester and Nottingham; value: £3,953,094 in total for the consortium.
+Until taking up my current role at the University of Strathclyde, I was Northumbria University’s lead for the consortium project: ‘Transforming academic-policy engagement’, securing Research England funding with the consortium; partners include UCL, Cambridge, Manchester and Nottingham; award value: £3,953,094 in total for the consortium.

 Principal Investigator for the ESRC-funded project ‘European, Ethnic and Expatriate: A Longitudinal Comparison of German and British Social Networking and Associational Formations in Modern-day Asia’; value: £293,512.